farhanrauf27/Job-Portal/README.md

 ## Email Integration
 Email setup is already done in the system using mailtrap you just have to paste yours mailtrap credentials in .env file and run the command php artisan queue:work

 Email is setup on:
-1. Job Creation by the company.
+1. Job Creation by the company
-2. Status of the application change by the company.
+2. Status of the application change by the company